Articles

 Let's talk about broadcast vs. podcast advertising.
 In terrestrial radio, the tuned-in audience is a bit of a mystery.
 For analytics, radio stations provide advertisers with a general estimate of their audience based on blanket demographics and location information.
 Radio measurement providers collect this data from surveys—but it's hard to know how accurate the responses are.

-This is why radio ads are sometimes generic and one-dimensional: It's hard to target a particular audience when you have no idea who you're reaching.
+This is why radio ads are sometimes generic and one-dimensional: It's challenging to target a particular audience when you have no idea who you're reaching.

-But with podcasts on Spotify, listeners log into their accounts beforehand, giving advertisers in-depth insights into exactly who hears their content.
+But with podcasts on Spotify, users log into their accounts beforehand, giving advertisers in-depth insights into exactly who hears or sees their content.
 And more nuanced data enhances the ability to create more targeted ads.

 Approximate targeting vs. controlled targeting